 2004: The Florida Department of Health, Bureau of HIV/AIDS, in conjunction with The AIDS Institute, awarded PPSWCF's SOURCE Teen Theatre the Florida HIV/AIDS Red Ribbon Excellence Award - MAKE THE CHANGE for HIV/AIDS Prevention Education.

-2005: Barbara A. Zdravecky, CEO & President of PPSWCF was honored by the National Council of Jewish Women at its annual Women of Power luncheon.
+2005: Barbara A. Zdravecky, CEO & President, was honored by the National Council of Jewish Women at its annual Women of Power luncheon.

-2005: First Diversity Summit held in St. Petersburg, presented by the affiliate's People of Color Advisory Group.
+2005: First Diversity Summit held in St. Petersburg, presented by our affiliate's People of Color Advisory Group.

-2006: PPSWCF celebrates its 40th anniversary at its Annual Dinner with keynote speaker, Anna Quindlen and new Planned Parenthood Federation president, Cecile Richards.
-Over 600 attend in support of the affiliate's 40th Ruby Anniversary.
+2006: We celebrate our 40th anniversary at our Annual Dinner with keynote speaker Anna Quindlen and new Planned Parenthood Federation of America president Cecile Richards.
+Over 600 attend in support of our affiliate's 40th Ruby Anniversary.

-2006: PPSWCF wins the Affiliate Excellence Award at the PPFA annual awards banquet for its strong volunteer program at the annual meeting in Washington, D.C.
+2006: We win the Affiliate Excellence Award at the PPFA annual awards banquet for its strong volunteer program at the annual meeting in Washington, D.C.

-2007: PPSWCF holds ground-breaking ceremony for its new regional headquarters composed of the administrative offices and Sarasota clinic in the Sarasota Rosemary District.
+2007: Ground-breaking ceremony for our new regional headquarters composed of the administrative offices and Sarasota clinic in the Sarasota Rosemary District.

-2008: PPSWCF opens its first Health Center in Manatee County.
-Click here to read more.
+2008: Our first Health Center in Manatee County opens.

-2009: Introduction of first trimester abortion services (medical) in Tampa.
+2009: Introduction of abortion services (medical) in Tampa.

-2009: Introduction of first trimester abortion services (previously only medical and now including surgical) in Ft.
+2009: Introduction of abortion services (previously only medical and now including surgical) in Ft.
 Myers.